 Take in some live music while enjoying hand-tossed pizzas like the Mexican (chorizo, onions, cheddar, tomatoes and jalapenos) and the Greek (feta, mozzarella, tomatoes, red onions, black olives and pepperoncini).

-Pizza All Around Metro Detroit
+The Best Pizza All Around Metro Detroit

 Dine in or carry out at this downriver favorite.
 A community fixture for 40+ years, Frank’s pies have extra-crisp thin crusts.
 Ask for “the cheese” when your pizza arrives and you’ll get a little bowl of grated Romano for sprinkling.
 The popular pizza burger pie is topped with hamburger meat, green peppers and onions, and insiders say you can’t go wrong with a Frank’s classic pepperoni.